Kelly Bailey (actress)

-Kelly Bailey (born 19 February 1998) is a British-Portuguese actress and model.
+Kelly Ribeiro Bailey (born 19 February 1998) is a British-Portuguese actress and model.

 Biography

 Kelly Ribeiro Bailey was born on 19 February 1998.
 Her father is English and her mother is Portuguese.

 Her debut on TV happened in 2015, in TVI's production A Única Mulher.
 Since then she has starred in A Herdeira and Prisioneira, also from TVI.

 Nowadays, the actress plays Maria Rita Raposo in the telenovela "Bem me Quer", shown on TVI.

 In 2018 she participated in her first film, having the leading role in Portuguese production "Linhas de Sangue".

+She played the character of Bruna in the 2023 Netflix original "Turn of the Tide".